bedrocklinux/bedrocklinux-website/markdown/faq.md

 This process is referred to as ~{hijacking~} to emphasize the forceful way ~+Bedrock~x takes control from the previous install.

+## {id="which-hijack-distro"} Which distro should I hijack?

+Whichever offers the install process you like the most.

+Once you've had ~+Bedrock~x hijack the install, you're no longer running that distro - you're running ~+Bedrock~x.
+You can then can swap out everything specific to the hijacked distro with parts from other distros.
+Once you've configured the system to your liking, the result is functionally the same irrelevant of which install process you happened to use to get there.

 ## {id="how-work"} How does Bedrock Linux Work?

 The exact details may change drastically from release-to-release.
 A detailed